 Action: Maintain backups of working configuration files to quickly restore settings when needed.

-• Follow Documentation & Standard Procedures—Avoid mistakes by following server setup best practices.
+- Follow Documentation & Standard Procedures—Avoid mistakes by following server setup suitable practices.

 A server misconfiguration can cause downtime, security risks, and performance issues.
-At TechNow, we provide Best IT Support Services in Germany, specializing in server setup, configuration management, and troubleshooting.
+At TechNow, we provide suitable IT Support Services in Germany, specializing in server setup, configuration management, and troubleshooting.